We Provide

 (09/05/13)

-the International German School in Luxor, which meets German requirements as well as Egyptian.
+Today, we had the oportunity to learn more about the school system of the International German School in Luxor, which meets German requirements as well as Egyptian.
 Girls and boys are co-educated.

 Currently, the school is placed in a provisional building in the middle of Luxor, which is of limited suitability.
 Insha'allah there will be a better solution at the beginning of the coming school year.
 An important advantage of the school are the small classes, which enable an individual support for the students.